ManlyMarco/KoikatuPlugins/README.md

 Now when loading a character or starting the studio these settings will be the defaults.

 #### FixCompilation
-Random fixes and tweaks for the game.
+Various fixes and tweaks for the game.

 ```
 - Hide the cameratarget